drimpossible/RanDumb/README.md

 This code reaches similar performance as my original (ugly, ginormous) implementation (within ±0.8%), which was entangled with 10s of traditional methods from which I chose this.
 They are not needed for reproducing RanDumb.

-#### If you discover any bugs in the code please contact me, I will cross-check them with my nightmares
+#### If you discover any bugs in the code please contact me, I will cross-check them with my nightmares.

 ## Citation